sourcegraph/sourcegraph-public-snapshot/doc/admin/security_event_logs.md

 - With a recent change to streamline the process, to log an event, the [LogSecurityEvent](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/database/security_event_logs.go?L253:34&popover=pinned) function can be invoked which takes care of marshalling the arguments and creating the SecurityEvent.
 - This function takes following information to create a log event
-  - Context from the where the log is being called
+  - Context contains information on the acting user
   - SecurityEventName which is predefined [here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/database/security_event_logs.go?L22-101)
   - URL if available
   - userID of the user that the action is applied towards
   - anonymousUserID for unauthenitcated users
   - source of the log
-  - arguments relevant to the action
+  - arguments relevant to the action being logged
 - Example of using the function to logan event
   ```go
   db.SecurityEventLogs().LogSecurityEvent(ctx, database.SecurityEventNameEmailAdded, r.URL.Path, uint32(actr.UID), "", "BACKEND", email)